2010 NHL entry draft

-The 2010 NHL entry draft was the 48th entry draft for the National Hockey League.
-It was held on June 25–26, 2010, at Staples Center in Los Angeles, California, the home arena of the Los Angeles Kings.
-This was the first time Los Angeles hosted the NHL entry draft.
-An unofficial record of eleven American-trained players were selected in the first round, starting with Jack Campbell and ending with Brock Nelson.
-The record was set in the 2006 and 2007 drafts, where ten U.S.-trained players were selected in the first round.
+The 2010 NHL entry draft was the 48th draft for the National Hockey League.
+It was held on June 25–26, 2010, at Staples Center in Los Angeles.
+This was the first time Los Angeles hosted the NHL draft.
+An unofficial record of 11 American-trained players were selected in the first round, starting with Jack Campbell and ending with Brock Nelson.
+The record was set in the 2006 and 2007 drafts, where 10 U.S.-trained players were selected in the first round.

-As of 2025 there are 38 active NHL players from this draft.
+As of 2026, there are 34 active NHL players from this draft.

 Top prospects

 Calvin Pickard of the Seattle Thunderbirds (WHL) was the top-rated North American goalie.

 Source: NHL Central Scouting Bureau final rankings.